Conditions of College Enrollment

 Students who are called to active duty or are mobilized will be assured a reasonable opportunity to be reinstated in the same program of study without having to reapply for admission if they return to the College after a cumulative absence of not more than five years so long as the student provides notice of intent to return to the institution not later than three years after the completion of the period of service.

 The College prohibits the use of tobacco (smoking, chewing, dipping) in all College owned or leased buildings and vehicles.
 Notices to this effect are posted in all buildings.
-Employees may use tobacco outside the buildings and proper disposal of used tobacco products is required.
+Employees may use tobacco outside the buildings at a distance of 25 feet and proper disposal of used tobacco products is required.
 Notification of the Tobacco-Free Workplace Policy can be found in the SWCC Faculty Handbook, SWCC Classified Staff Handbook, the Personnel Office, and the Office of Student Development Services.
+E-cigs (vapor) devices are also prohibited in college owned or leased buildings and vehicles.

 The telephones in the College are only for use by faculty and staff for official College business.